OOPS: Automated generation of REST API specification via LLMs: Approach

 \subsubsection{Req/Resp specification generator}

 The req specification generator and resp specification generator are two LLM agents tasked with generating specifications for requests and responses of a given endpoint method.
 Similar to the aforementioned agents, these two agents are also equipped with tool functions such as listing directories, reading files, and searching files, enabling LLMs to identify request parameters or response structures defined in other files.
 Unlike the previous agents, these two agents do not employ structured output based on tool calling, nor do they utilize the native structured output capabilities of LLMs.
 This is because the OAS Schema contains numerous optional fields, recursive definitions, and deeply nested structures, making it far more complex than the output schemas described earlier.
 Existing LLMs struggle to effectively handle such complex structures \citep{structured-outputs}, often resulting in optional fields being ignored or outputs conflicting with the Schema definition.
-The format of the prompt template is as follows, with the difference being only in the generation target:
+Therefore, these two agents do not rely on structured output mechanisms, but instead leverage the OAS semantic knowledge acquired by LLMs during pretraining to directly output JSON strings, which are then parsed and corrected.
+The format of the prompt template is as follows, differing only in the generation target: